Philosophy, RELIGION AND CITIZENSHIP

 The main religions focused on through our course are Christianity and Islam.
 Learners will grapple with interpreting Bible and Qur’an scriptures and applying their learning to support beliefs and opinions in response to controversial statements.
 Learners will also engage in understanding the different beliefs and practices of Islam and Christianity, looking at a range of divergent views within each, and accounting for this variation by referring to scriptural teachings.
 Religious practices are explored, as demonstrations of divergent beliefs, and the significance and influence of varying beliefs is analysed and evaluated.
 They will look into the founding stories of each religion and explore unique aspects that make each religion distinct: looking, for example, into the purpose of fasting during the month of Ramadan, why Christians are baptised, and concepts in both religions governing life after death.

 In Year 11, learners will complete the course and face a mock exam over term 1, and will then commence the process of revision for their final GCSE exams in the summer.
-Learners will practice examination questions and also revisit any of the content that they studied throughout Cohorts 9 and 10, using data from the mocks as a guide.
+Learners will practise examination questions and also revisit any of the content that they studied throughout Cohorts 9 and 10, using data from the mocks as a guide.
 The entire course will be reviewed and audited, before learners sit a second mock in March.
 This will act as a final guide to preparing for the summer exam.

 PRC